 Hence, guitars made of these woods have a more brilliant (treble emphasized) tone than Spruce.
 The tone of guitars with these woods does not change much with time, unlike Spruce.

-Cedar is commonly used for the necks of the classical guitars, particularly Flamenco guitars due to its color and light weight.
+Cedar is commonly used for the necks of classical guitars, particularly Flamenco guitars due to its color and lightweight.
 Mahogany and maple are better suited for necks of steel string guitars, where the tension in the string is much higher.

 Rosewood is a dense and very hard wood.
-Its use is preferred for back and sides of the classical guitars.
-Resins in the freshly cut tree gives rose flower like fragrance.
+Its use is preferred for the back and sides of classical guitars.
+Resins in the freshly cut tree give rose flower-like fragrance.
 Hence the name Rosewood.

-However, significant climate change can cause splitting of Rosewood along the grain.
-But it is very easy to repair the splitted side by simply regluing it.
+However, significant climate change can cause the splitting of Rosewood along the grain.
+But it is very easy to repair the split side by simply regluing it.

 Rosewood is an open-grained (porous) wood and requires treatment with some kind of filler before finishing.

 Quarter sawed Rosewood with near straight grains and even color is best suited for guitars.
-Main sources for Rosewood were Brazil, Honduras, India and Java (known as East Indian Rosewood).
+The main sources of Rosewood were Brazil, Honduras, India, and Java (known as East Indian Rosewood).

-In current times, it is very difficult to get Rosewood from Brazil and India due to depletion/destruction of rain forests.
-Rosewood from Brazil was used by Martin till 1970, when it switched to Indian wood as Brazilian Rosewood became rare and expensive.
+In current times, it is very difficult to get Rosewood from Brazil and India due to the depletion/destruction of rainforests.
+Rosewood from Brazil was used by Martin till 1970 when it switched to Indian wood as Brazilian Rosewood became rare and expensive.
 In India also, the forest grown Rosewood is now a scarce commodity.